PetroglyphCode/petroglyph-UI/README.md

 # Petroglyph UI Kit
-A super-sweet starter UI kit for Petroglyph Creative websites, including our own.
+A super-sweet starter UI kit for Aquarian Web Studio websites, including our own.

 ## Installation
 `npm install  --save-dev` does pretty much everything.
 There may be some dependencies that you must install separately.